carpentries-incubator/cwl-novice-tutorial/index.md

 > tasks on a remote machine (by `ssh` connection)
 > and in a cluster (high performance computing) environment.
 >
+> CWL is based upon YAML.
+At any time, if you find yourself being confused by the YAML syntax, considering reviewing this guide on the [subset of YAML][yaml-for-cwl] used in CWL.
+>
 > If you have previously written a workflow description,
 > in CWL or another langauge,
 > you may want to look instead at the [User Guide][cwl-user-guide].